 Awards made as a result of this solicitation will be in the form of a grant.
 Grant funds are not awarded up front, but rather through a cost-reimbursement model.

-Grant awards are effective two years from the date awarded (as indicated by the NSA Grant Officer signature); there will be no extensions beyond the two-year timeframe.
+Grant awards go into effect on the date indicated by the NSA Grant Officer signature on the grant agreement.
+There will be no extensions beyond period of performance end date indicated on the grant agreement.
 Please consider this when writing the proposal.

-STARTALK grant awards are anticipated to be between \$125,000 and \$350,000 each, depending on the format proposed.
+STARTALK grant awards are anticipated to be between \$137,500 to \$181,500 each, depending on the format proposed.
 The STARTALK Program Management Office reserves the right to request modifications to proposed budgets prior to final grant status notification.

-Applicants may submit a proposal for each of the four (4) formats below, but one proposal cannot be dependent on a proposal for another format.
-(Example: Your student camp proposal cannot require activities from the teacher camp proposal.)
+Applicants may submit a proposal for each of the two (2) formats below, but one proposal cannot be dependent on a proposal for another format.
 Each proposal will be evaluated separately; therefore, one proposal must not be dependent upon another in any way.

 See Figure 1 for maximum funding amounts for each format.
-Proposals may exceed the posted funding levels with compelling justification.
-The STARTALK Program Management Office may elect not to exceed a proposed budget amount if the justification is not deemed worthy of the additional funding.
-Maximum funding amounts listed in Figure 1 are based on low or no cost to participants.
 Programs that charge a fee must reflect a reduced grant amount request commensurate with anticipated income from fees, with explanation of fees and budget reductions reflected in the proposal.
-Commensurate reduction of grant budget request also applies to camps receiving support from sponsors.
+Commensurate reduction of grant budget request also applies to programs receiving support from sponsors.
 To meet STARTALK diversity objectives, camps charging low or no fees will be given priority.